pusher/chatkit-android/README.md

 By default when you subscribe to a room you will receive up to the 10 most recent messages that have been added to the room.
 The number of recent messages to fetch can be configured by setting the `messageLimit` parameter.
-These recent messages will be passed to the `onNewMessage` callback (or as `NewMessage` event) in the order they were sent, just as if they were being sent for the first time.
+These recent messages will be passed to the `onMessage` callback (or as `Message` event) in the order they were sent, just as if they were being sent for the first time.

 #### Room events